databricks/databricks-sdk-py/docs/workspace/compute/cluster_policies.rst

         :param description: str (optional)
           Additional human-readable description of the cluster policy.
         :param libraries: List[:class:`Library`] (optional)
           A list of libraries to be installed on the next cluster restart that uses this policy.
+The maximum number of libraries is 500.
         :param max_clusters_per_user: int (optional)
           Max number of clusters per user that can be active using this policy.
 If not present, there is no max limit.